High-resolution chirplet transform: from parameters analysis to parameters combination: Multi-resolution chirplet transform

 \section{Multi-resolution chirplet transform}

-From the discussion in the previous section, it is known that parameter selection is a significant challenge for CT, especially when dealing with signals with closely-spaced IFs.
-More effective possibilities should be considered to overcome the TF resolution problem.
-The following section utilizes the combination of multiple CTs with different parameter combinations to improve the TF resolution of the CT, as it can localize the signal in both time and frequency better than it is possible with any single CT.
-Moreover, the combined one effectively reduces the computational complexity of adaptive CTs in which the window function is adjusted at every TF location.
+To overcome the TF resolution problem of the CT, more effective possibilities should be considered.
+The following section utilizes a combination of multiple CTs with different parameter combinations to improve the TF resolution of the CT, as it can localize the signal in both time and frequency better than it is possible with any single CT.
+Moreover, the combined one can reduce the computational complexity of adaptive CTs in which the window function is adjusted at every TF location.